 Analyzing the Hempcrete Market in the US

-The hempcrete market in the United States is lagging behind Canada and Europe, who have been working with the plant for building purposes for decades.
+The hemp lime market in the United States is lagging behind Canada and Europe, who have been working with the plant for building purposes for decades.
 However, that is not to say the US market won’t catch up.
-More and more conferences specific to hempcrete are sprouting up all over the country for people to get more involved.
+More and more conferences specific to building with hemp are sprouting up all over the country for people to get more involved.
 Online searches continue to rapidly increase as potential home owners seek to learn about the plant’s benefits as a building material.
-Lastly, more companies are coming online to be completely dedicated toward green and sustainable construction, and hempcrete is their new darling material.
+Lastly, more hemp construction companies are coming online to be completely dedicated toward green and sustainable building, and hemp lime is their new darling material.

 Hempcrete Limitations in the US